 - (A) Authority with PCD Director.
 All decisions concerning nonconformities will be made by the PCD Director. - (B) Appeals of PCD Director Decision.
-All decisions of the PCD Director concerning nonconformities in this Code may be appealed to the Board of Adjustment, except that appeals regarding non-conforming use determinations are heard by the BoCC. - (C) Property Owner Responsible for Evidence.
-The property owner is responsible for providing evidence regarding the establishment and continuation of a nonconforming use.
+All decisions of the PCD Director concerning nonconformities, other than use determinations, may be appealed by an aggrieved party to the Board of Adjustment pursuant to the authority and within the timeframe established in Section 5.5.2 (B)(1)(a) and pursuant to any applicable procedures set forth in this Code or the Procedures Manual, All decisions of the PCD Director concerning nonconformities in this Code may be appealed to the Board of Adjustment, except that appeals regarding non-conforming use determinations are heard by the BoCC. - (C) Property Owner Responsible for Evidence.
+The property owner is responsible for providing evidence regarding the establishment and continuation of a nonconforming use. - (Res.
+No. 17-374, Exh.
+A, 12-12-2017)